 - £40 buys placards and handouts for a vigil or demo

-- £235 pays a court fee, giving permission for us to intervene in legal action as a third party
+- £235 pays a court fee, seeking permission to intervene in freedom of expression cases as a third party

 - £650 is the cost of emergency advocacy in response to a threat to free speech through censorship or arrest of a writer at risk